 Driehaus’ engagement efforts with companies serve as a tool to further evaluate and explore risks, including material ESG risks, to enhance due diligence, and to reinforce industry wide efforts to encourage companies to embrace and disclose sustainable practices.

-While we recognize the benefits of investor activism, as a fiduciary we do not delay in exiting investments where we are uncomfortable with the risk/reward equation.
+While we recognize the benefits of investor activism, as a fiduciary we do not delay in exiting investments where we are uncomfortable with the asymmetric return potential.
 Much of our engagement efforts are generated on a case-by-case basis and centered around the most relevant or material risks for a given company.
 Our ESG engagement priorities are generally set forth as follows but may change based on the investment team, the company, region, industry and country and other factors:

 Additionally, when a client authorizes Driehaus to vote proxies on their behalf, we generally vote in accordance with a third-party proxy solicitation service’s sustainability voting guidelines.
-Driehaus’ proxy voting policy is available upon request.
+Please see the Driehaus proxy voting policy for more information on proxy voting.

 Our firm’s responsible investing activities are performed by the various portfolio managers and analysts in partnership with our risk management team.
 Direct oversight and accountability for responsible investing activities falls under the purview of the Investment Policy Committee (“IPC”).
 The IPC is responsible for ensuring the investment teams adhere to this policy.
-Driehaus’ Chief Executive Officer & President exercises ultimately accountability and authority over the firm’s responsible investing efforts.
+Driehaus’ CEO exercises ultimately accountability and authority over the firm’s responsible investing efforts.
 Please see Appendix A to this policy for more information about oversight.

 In addition to being a signatory of the PRI, Driehaus is supportive of trends related to the growing importance of ESG issues for example as an endorser of the Investor Stewardship Group.
-While Driehaus performs ESG integration across our investment strategies, we also manage strategies for clients who wish to make sustainability a core objective of their investment strategy.
+While Driehaus performs ESG integration across our investment strategies, we also manage strategies for clients who have wish to make sustainability a core objective of their investment strategy.
 Those sustainability-focused strategies may include exclusionary screens and/or specific sustainability criteria.